A Unified Understanding and Evaluation of Steering Methods: Empirical Verification

 In this section, we provide systematic and fair comparisons of different steering methods across a wide range of datasets, including both multiple-choice~(Section~\ref{sec:multiple-choice}) and open-ended text generation scenarios (Section~\ref{sec:open-ended}).

 \paragraph{Setup} We build on the experimental setup of \citet{rimsky-etal-2024-steering}, performing comparative analyses of various methods for learning steering vectors.
 Our datasets consist of multiple alignment-relevant behaviors sourced from Anthropic's evaluation datasets~\citep{perez2022discovering} and datasets generated by~\citep{rimsky-etal-2024-steering}, including \emph{(1) Coordination with Other AIs , (2) Corrigibility, (3) One Box Tendency, (4) Refusal, (5) Self-awareness, (6) Survival Instinct, and (7) Wealth Seeking}.
 For each dataset, we comprehensively test all the steering methods presented in Section~\ref{sec:background} and evaluate the resulting generation in both multiple-question and open-ended generation scenarios.
-Following the original setup in \citet{rimsky-etal-2024-steering}, we use Llama-7B-Chat~\citep{touvron2023llama}.
+Following the original setup in \citet{rimsky-etal-2024-steering}, we use Llama-2-7b-Chat~\citep{touvron2023llama}.
 For multiple-choice questions, we measure the performance using the average probability of the correct answer (APC) and the average accuracy (ACC).
 For open-ended generation, we consider the model's response to a free-form question with the steering vector applied, and use GPT-4 to score responses based on how well they align with the target behavior.
+We provide additional results on Mistral-7B-Instruct-v0.3~\citep{jiang2023mistral} and Llama-3.1-8B-Instruct~\citep{dubey2024llama} in Appendix~\ref{appx:results}.